changer/grunt-targethtml/README.md

 # grunt-targethtml [![Build Status](https://travis-ci.org/srigi/grunt-targethtml.png)](https://travis-ci.org/srigi/grunt-targethtml)

-Produces html-output depending on grunt target
+Preproces HTML files by using *target tags* depending on current grunt target.
+This grunt plugin allows you to specify different sets of assets for `dev` or `release` versions of your HTML files.

 ## Getting Started